silviamaggi/smd-com/_posts/2020-07-20-ravelry-rebranding.md

 People tend to spend a lot of time looking for patterns and instructions: arguably, a **less** **contrasted** interface might have worked better.

-To avoid causing problems, I’ve created a [separate page](https://silviamaggidesign.com/how-rebranding-cost-ravelry-the-trust-of-their-community-images/){:target="_blank"} to show a couple of screenshots of the redesigned interface.
+To avoid causing problems, I’ve created a [separate page](https://silviamaggidesign.com/how-rebranding-cost-ravelry-the-trust-of-their-community-images/){:target="_blank" rel="noopener"} to show a couple of screenshots of the redesigned interface.

 ### The icons